iphyer/data-science-from-scratch_zh/chapters/Chapter_06_Probability.md

 ```
 is a standard normal variable.

-The cumulative distribution function for the normal distribution cannot be written in an “elementary” manner, but we can write it using Python’s math.erf:
+The cumulative distribution function for the normal distribution cannot be written in an “elementary” manner, but we can write it using [Python’s math.erf]:
 ## The Central Limit Theorem
 ## For Further Exploration